outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-07-01-will-i-belong-here.md

 # Summary

 Key points:
-- Be aware of where females are in your company hierarchy because this affects the perception of growth opportunities and sponsorship.
+- Be aware of where women are in your company hierarchy because this affects the perception of growth opportunities and sponsorship.
-- If you don't yet have any females in your company that's okay, be honest about it and own it/address it.
+- If you don't yet have any women in your company that's okay, be honest about it and own it/address it.
 - Your website/social media presence is a huge asset in being able to showcase the way of working, values and people in your organisation.
 - Shout about policies and processes that show you care about your people.
-- Community involvement can be a great way to show that your company has allies that care about females in tech.
+- Community involvement can be a great way to show that your company has allies that care about women in tech.

 This is a snapshot of some of the key activities I undertake when trying to decide if I will belong in a company I'm thinking of applying for, but there's so much more that can be done!
 No matter where you are at with your current diversity ratio, you can make a start _right now_ by owning it and trying to make a difference.
 Even reading this blog was a big first step!